Integral modelling of weakly evaporating 3D liquid film with variable substrate heating: Solution WIBL equations via Fourier pseudo-spectral method

 where $m,n\in\mathbb{Z}$ and $H_{(m,n)}$, $Q_{x(m,n)}$, $Q_{z(m,n)}$ and $ \Theta_{s(m,n)}$ are the complex Fourier amplitudes, collected in the matrices $\mathsfbi{H}$, $\mathsfbi{Q}_{x}$, $\mathsfbi{Q}_{z}$ and $\bm{\Theta}_{s}$.

 Substituting \eqref{eq:approx_fourier_re} into the WIBL equations yields the residual $\bm{r}(\hat{X},\hat{Z},\hat{T})$.
-In the residual, the unknowns are represented by the matrices of Fourier amplitudes, with the spatial derivatives being replaced by algebraic expressions derived from the spatial differentiation of the harmonics.
+In the residual, the unknowns are represented by Fourier amplitude matrices, with spatial derivatives replaced by algebraic expressions derived from differentiating the harmonics.

 A closed system of ODEs for the Fourier amplitudes is obtained by imposing that the projection of $\bm{r}(\hat{X},\hat{Z},\hat{T})$ onto a basis of Dirac delta functions $\delta$ located at the grid point $\Omega_d$ is zero, which gives: